Krilliam/online-tools/README.md

         ├── cron-generator.js   # Cron Generator logic
         └── subnet-calculator.js # Subnet Calculator logic

-## Available Tools

-### SQL Formatter
-Format complex SQL queries with JOINs and subqueries to make them readable.
-Supports MySQL, PostgreSQL, SQLite.

-### SQL to JXSQL Translator
-Convert PostgreSQL or MSSQL queries to JXSQL (Janox SQL) syntax.
-Automatically translates table and column references to `JXTAB()` and `JXCOL()`, and converts concatenations and substring functions to their JXSQL equivalents.

-### Cron Generator
-Visual interface to build cron expressions with a preview of the next 5 executions.
-Pure JavaScript implementation, no external dependencies.

-### Subnet Calculator
-Calculate IPv4 subnets: network address, broadcast, usable hosts, subnet mask, and binary representation.

 ## Example of how to Add a New Tool

 1. **Create the HTML page** for the tool (e.g., `json-validator.html`):